bluss/rfcs/text/0000-composable-internal-iteration.md

-+ Iterator documentation will recommend providing a implementation specific `fold_ok` and `rfold_ok` in favor of any of the methods that use it (while of course not insisting on such implementations, most iterators don't need to implement them).
++ Iterator documentation will recommend providing a implementation specific `fold_ok` and `rfold_ok` in favor of any of the methods that use it (while of course not insisting on implementations, most iterators don't need to implement them).

 + The iterator adaptors will forward `fold_ok` and `rfold_ok` if applicable.

 ## Example: Chain

-This is the implementation of `.fold_ok` for `Chain`, which shows the need for returning the `FoldWhile` enum for composability.
+This is the implementation of `.fold_ok` for `Chain`, which shows composability: it is possible to apply `fold_ok` recursively.

 ```rust
 fn fold_ok<Acc, E, G>(&mut self, init: Acc, mut g: G) -> Result<Acc, E>